Baertram/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 function libFilters:GetMinFilterType()

---Returns number the maxium possible filterType function libFilters:GetMaxFilterType()
+--Returns number the maximum possible filterType function libFilters:GetMaxFilterType()

 --Set the state of the LF_FILTER_ALL "fallback" filter possibilities.
---If boolean newState is enabled: function runFilters will also check for LF_FILTER_ALL filter functions and run them --If boolean newState is disabled: function runFilters will NOT use LF_FILTER_ALL fallback functions function libFilters:SetFilterAllState(newState)
+--If boolean newState is enabled: function runFilters will also check for LF_FILTER_ALL filter functions and run them:
+--If the filterType passed to runfilters function got no registered filterTags with filterFunctions, the LF_FILTER_ALL "fallback" will be checked (if existing and enabled via this API function) and be run!
+--If boolean newState is disabled: function runFilters will NOT use LF_FILTER_ALL fallback functions function libFilters:SetFilterAllState(newState)